-- 14. Identify the training needs and knowledge gaps of Board members.
-The Committee should ensure that each Board Director attends a minimum of one (1) core training or development program each financial year.
-The training programs should be such that would improve the effectiveness and efficiency of the Directors in managing the Group and meeting its business objectives. - 15.
-Ensure that succession policy and plan exist for the positions of Chairman and the subsidiary managing directors for Group companies. - 16.
+- 15. Ensure that succession policy and plan exist for the positions of Chairman and the subsidiary managing directors for Group companies. - 16.
 Review the performance and effectiveness of the subsidiary company Boards on an annual basis where applicable. - 17.
 Provide for the succession of the Board Chairman, Non-executive Directors, the subsidiary Board and the subsidiary Managing Directors of the Group Companies to assist the Board in ensuring an orderly transition when Directors resign or retire. - 18.
 The succession planning policy may include the following: - a.
-Key competencies specific minimum qualifications and experience and the process for determining current and emerging competency requirements; - a.
-Identification of the talent pool/possible successors; - a.
-Areas of improvement of the alternatives and the required training/skill needed. - a.
+Key competencies specific minimum qualifications and experience and the process for determining current and emerging competency requirements; - b.
+Identification of the talent pool/possible successors; - c.
+Areas of improvement of the alternatives and the required training/skill needed. - d.
 Transition guidelines. - 19.
 Conducting evaluation and competency on the appointment of Non-Executive Directors. - 20.
 Making recommendation on the appointment, remuneration and promotion of Executive Directors and senior Management. - 21.
 Setting and reviewing the effectiveness of the remuneration policies, Management succession plan, human resources and practices of the Group; - 22.
 Setting and reviewing, in accordance with the company's remuneration policies and practices, the remuneration of the Managing Director, the direct reports to the Managing Director and other such executives as the Board may from time to time determine; - 23.
 Setting and reviewing, as appropriate, the terms of employment contracts for the personnel referred to above; - 24.
-Setting and reviewing the terms of the Group's short and long term incentive plans including any share option plans for employees and Directors; - 25.
+Setting and reviewing the terms of the Group's short and long-term incentive plans including any share option plans for employees and Directors; - 25.
 Making recommendations to the Board on setting and reviewing all components of the remuneration of Non-Executive Directors.
 Such components shall include annual remuneration, sitting allowance and all other benefits and entitlements arising from their directorships; - 26.
 Ensuring that the Group's remuneration policies and practices support the successful recruitment, development and retention of Executive Directors and Senior Management Team. - 27.
 Reviewing from time to time the Senior Executive Team and the appropriateness of succession planning policies which are in place. - 28.
 Defines the process for determining levels of remuneration and the frequency of review; - 29.
 Provides how and to what extent Executive Directors' reward should be linked to corporate and individual performance. - 30.
 Provide input to the annual report of the Group in respect of Directors' compensation; - 31.
 To consider any other matter referred to it by the Board.